 Tabs are the best elements to manage content on both mobile UI and in regular desktop UI.
-Well-designed tabs give a better user experience and also guide the user in a proper path to see the related contents.
-Tabs help you easily organize the related content and also improves the visual consistency of the website.
-Just imagine a page with long texts and bigger headings, they are called blogs, not webpages.
+Well-designed tabs give a better user experience and guide the user in a proper path to see the related contents.
+Tabs help you easily organize the related content and improve the website’s visual consistency.
+Imagine a page with long texts and bigger headings, they are called blogs, not webpages.
 Tabs easily break the long contents into bite-sized contents and present it engagingly to the users.
-These bootstrap tabs examples will help you create neat-looking tabs that will help you organize the contents easily and also provide better navigation.
+These bootstrap tabs examples will help you create neat-looking tabs that will help you organize the contents easily and provide better navigation.

 Our eyes are used to the left to right movement, so most tabs are arranged parallelly.
-If you are using tabs in a step-by-step process, you can use them in a vertical orientation.
+If you are using tabs in a step-by-step process, you can use them vertically.
 Based on the purpose and where you use them, the design of the tabs varies.
-Experts always suggest making a proper label so that the user can easily judge the type of content in that tab.
-You can either use text in the label or you can use icons to be more precise and clear.
+Experts always suggest making a proper label to judge the type of content in that tab easily.
+You can either use text in the label or use icons to be more precise and clear.

 Interactions also play a major role in modern UI and UX designing.
 The most commonly used trigger actions are hover and click actions.
-In this bootstrap tabs stylings and animations collection, we have collected both trigger actions, so that you can use them easily in your design.
-All these bootstrap tabs are made using the latest web development frameworks, hence you can use any type of swipe and sliding animations on them.
+In this bootstrap tabs stylings and animations collection, we have collected both trigger actions to use them easily in your design.
+All these bootstrap tabs are made using the latest web development frameworks, hence you can use any swipe and sliding animations on them.

 Colorlib Tab 16

 This responsive Bootstrap 4 tab is made for the payment concept.